NSCA CPT Study Guide

 Handgrips and Widths

-Pronated grip is when your palms are gown and the knuckles are up.
+A pronated grip is when your palms are down and the knuckles are up.
 We also call it the overhand grip.

-Neutral grip is when the palms face in and the knuckles face out like with a handshake.
+A neutral grip is when the palms face in and the knuckles face out like handshakes.

 ||